AdlCruz/rctapi/README.md

- And a complete list of fields can be found here: https://clinicaltrials.gov/api/gui/ref/study_structure Additionally, the package contains a nunber of pre-loaded field lists. (e.g core_info_fields, extended_info_fields, eligibility_fields, results_fields).
+ And a complete list of fields can be found here: https://clinicaltrials.gov/api/gui/ref/study_structure Additionally, the package contains a number of pre-loaded field lists. (e.g core_info_fields, extended_info_fields, eligibility_fields, results_fields).
+List names and descriptions can be found in
+ "field_lists_df".
  For study fields definitions use the ClinicalTrials.gov Data Element-to-API Field Crosswalks site : https://clinicaltrials.gov/api/gui/ref/crosswalks

  Example query, this returns a data frame with rows for studies and a column for each requested field.